Blinken heads to Ukraine in show of support after Russia troop standoff | Politics

 Moscow announced a withdrawal of its forces on April 22, helping pave the way for a summit between Biden and Russian President Vladimir Putin that could take place as early as June.
 The standoff prompted Ukraine to call for the United States and Europe to help speed up Kyiv's entry into the NATO military alliance.
 Blinken also discussed Russia's troop build-up at a meeting with NATO allies in Brussels last month.

-"We see this visit as a signal of extremely strong support from the United States in countering Russian hybrid aggression," Ukrainian Deputy Foreign Minister Yevhenii Yenin said ahead of Blinken's arrival.
+Blinken said Washington had a "commitment to work with you and continue to strengthen your own democracy, building institutions advancing your reforms against corruption," according to a pool report.
 Washington has been Kyiv's most powerful backer since Russia's annexation of Crimea in 2014 and the outbreak of the Donbass conflict between Ukrainian soldiers and Russian-backed separatist forces that Kyiv says has killed 14,000 people in seven years.

-Since Biden took office, his administration has urged Ukraine to stick to its reform commitments and Blinken is expected to press Zelenskiy's government on the dismissal of Andriy Kobolyev as head of the state energy firm Naftogaz.
-(Writing by Matthias Williams Editing by Mark Heinrich)
+Since Biden took office, his administration has urged Ukraine to stick to its reform commitments and Blinken is expected to press Zelenskiy's government on the dismissal of Andriy Kobolyev, a reformer, as head of the state energy firm Naftogaz.
+Kyiv in turn has asked Washington to supply more military hardware to Ukraine.
+Kuleba told Reuters last month that this included equipment to counter Russia's capacity to jam Ukrainian communications.

+In a CNN interview this week, Kuleba also said Ukraine was asking for air defence systems and anti-sniper technology.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)